causalinfo/SIAM2024/content/schedule-format.md

-## Virtual Posters
+## Virtual Presentations

-All presentations will be 25 minutes.
+All presentations will be done virtually (25 minutes each).
 Try to keep it short so we have time for lots of discussion!